Preparing For An Earthquake A Complete Preparedness Checklist

 On-Hand Emergency Ideas

-Sometimes we need to find out where and when an earthquake will occur.
+Sometimes, we must find out where and when an earthquake will occur.

-Thus, it is best to have on-hand emergency supplies at home, office, or car.
-This can be easily bought at local shops around the world.
+Thus, it is best to have emergency supplies at home, in the office, or one's car.
+These can be easily bought at local shops worldwide.

 Here are some examples: